jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 The first is documentation.
 Pretty much everyone in the room has documentation, right?
 If you are a b2b app, you need documentation.

-**How do you use it?**
+## Screenshot 2

 Include a link to it in your emails, to train your customers to start looking in the docs.
 Place the link to it prominently in your app, so users looking to self-service can find it without trouble.

-**How do you make it awesome?**
+## Heavy Hittin' Docs

 Keep it simple, use lots of pictures, and make the language friendly.

 Think about who ends up in the documentation - lost folks who might be frustrated.
 Set good context and help them!!

+## Support Video

 Next, of course, is video.
-This one is a little less common, although screencasting software has made the dreaded slow walkthrough of death more popular.
-So I thought I'd sell you a bit more on creating video as part of your support.
+This one is a little less common, although screencasting software has made it a lot easier.
+Still hard to do well.

+We have a whole getting started series on video...

+## Screenshot 2

+..and we link to it from every page of our app.

-FIRST: video takes the personal touch you've been providing via support for years, and scales it up.
+Video takes the personal touch you've been providing via support for years, and scales it up.
 Awesome.
-We use lots of real-people faces to build a connection with those interested in support.

 SECOND: video takes the least investment for the consumer.
 It leaves your users with plenty of energy to GO DO the thing they came to do.
 Ever read a huge